agex-inc/django-workflow/README.rst

 .. |Create Function Page| image:: docs/_static/create-function.png

-Django NewName
+Django Workflow
 ============

 |Logo|

 |Build Status| |Coverage Status| |Documentation Status| |Quality Status| |Downloads| |Discord|

-NewName is an open source workflowmodel framework for ``Django`` which supports on the fly changes instead of hard-coding states, transitions and authorization rules.
+Workflow is an open source workflowmodel framework for ``Django`` which supports on the fly changes instead of hard-coding states, transitions and authorization rules.

 The main goal of developing this framework is **to be able to modify literally everything